Toggle site contrast Toggle Contract

 Trust Structure and Principle Activities

-BHT is a major provider of integrated hospital and community services for people living in Buckinghamshire and the surrounding area, including Thame (Oxfordshire), Tring (Hertfordshire) and Leighton Buzzard (Bedfordshire), providing care to over half a million patients every year.
+BHT is a major provider of integrated hospital and community services for people living in Buckinghamshire and the surrounding area, including Thame (Oxfordshire), Tring (Hertfordshire) and Leighton Buzzard (Bedfordshire), providing care to over half a million patients every year in our hospitals, community settings and people’s own homes.

-We are part of the Buckinghamshire Integrated Care Partnership which comprises of Buckinghamshire Healthcare NHS Trust and Buckinghamshire Council.
-The Buckinghamshire Integrated Care Partnership (ICP) is part of the wider Buckinghamshire, Oxfordshire and Berkshire West Integrated Care System (ICS).
+We are part of the Buckinghamshire Place-base Partnership which is comprised of Buckinghamshire Healthcare NHS Trust, Oxford Health NHS Foundation Trust, South Central Ambulance Service NHS Foundation Trust, FedBucks GP Federation and Buckinghamshire Council.
+The Trust is also part of the Buckinghamshire, Oxfordshire and Berkshire West Integrated Care System (ICS) and works closely with the Buckinghamshire, Oxfordshire and Berkshire West Integrated Care Board (ICB).

 We procure goods and services from a range of providers.
 Contracts vary from small one-off purchases to large service contracts.
-All spend, aside from a few exceptions such as rates, is paid via PO.
+All spend, aside from a few exceptions such as rates, is paid via Purchase Order (PO).
 The Applicable Contract Terms Policy applies to any NHS organisation and states that where an NHS body issues a PO the standard Terms & Conditions apply.

 Organisational policies in relation to slavery and human trafficking